markovmodel/PyEMMA/doc/source/INSTALL.rst

       pip install wheel

    Now you are able to install binaries if you are have MacOSX or Windows.
-   Binaries for all flavours of Linux are currently out of our scope - sorry.
-   In this case, please read on how to build from source.
+At the moment of writing PyPI does not support Linux binaries at all, so Linux users have to compile by themselfs.

 3. Install pyEMMA using